2019 Formula Renault Eurocup

-The 2019 Formula Renault Eurocup is a multi-event motor racing championship for open wheel, formula racing cars held across Europe.
-The championship features drivers competing in 1.8 litre Formula Renault single seat race cars that conform to the technical regulations for the championship.
-The 2019 season is the 29th Eurocup Formula Renault 2.0 season organized by the Renault Sport.
-The series will visit nine circuits around the Europe, with one overseas round at Abu Dhabi.
+The 2019 Formula Renault Eurocup was a multi-event motor racing championship for open wheel, formula racing cars held across Europe.
+The championship featured drivers competing in 1.8 litre Formula Renault single seat race cars that conformed to the technical regulations for the championship.
+The 2019 season was the 29th Eurocup Formula Renault 2.0 season organized by the Renault Sport.
+The series visited nine circuits around the Europe, with one overseas round at Abu Dhabi.

-The series utilizes Formula 3 chassis for the first time and new 1.8-litre turbocharged engine.
-Furthermore, the series also introduced Hankook Tires for the first time in its history after a previous long-term partnership with Michelin.
+The series used Formula Regional chassis for the first time and new 1.8-litre turbocharged engine.
+Hankook tyres were used for the first time replacing Michelin.

 Teams and drivers

 On 14 November 2018, a provisional entry list of ten teams was released.
 Fortec Motorsports left the series, while BhaiTech Racing, FA Racing by Drivex and M2 Competition have joined the series for the first time.
 In December 2018, Josef Kaufmann Racing announced it would be withdrawing from the championship.